 In the early eighties, Martin teamed with Tim "Doc" Holiday, a decorated, three-tour Navy Corpsman in Vietnam, and the duo performed all across the country.
 Several songs from their albums, "JOHNNY COMES MARCHIN' HOME" and "TIME TO LAY IT DOWN", became anthems that have helped galvanize the veteran movement.
 Their musical skills and inspiring leadership made them prominent figures in the cause.

 Above and beyond the call of music, Martin and Holiday founded THE LAST PATROL and began marching across America to call attention to vet issues.
-In 1985, they 300 from Dallas to The Alamo.
+In 1985, they walked 300 miles from Dallas to The Alamo.
 "Remember The Alamo!
 And quit telling us to forget about Vietnam!" was the message.
 The march was so successful, that in 1987 they did a 1600 mile trek from The Alamo to The Wall in DC!
 There were over 40 other marches, including 900 miles from FL to DC in 1997, when THE LAST PATROL was reinforced by a new generation of vets.

 Sadly, Tim Holiday died of cancer in 2000, but Michael J. Martin continues to carry the message that has brought hope and pride to so many and inspires vets of all eras to "Keep The Faith."